 For years, I’ve listened as fervor over guns climbs to a fever pitch, and firearm tragedies continue in America.
 As a former elementary school teacher, Newtown particularly shook me.
-The horrific terrorist attack—let’s call it what it was—in Las Vegas has guns and the NRA back in the headlines.
+The horrific terrorist attack in Las Vegas a few months ago—let’s call it what it was—had guns and the NRA back in the headlines.

 I must admit that now, as the many sad times before, the zero/sum arguments being made by both sides over the Second Amendment strike me.

 I live in New York City and frequently hear strong anti-gun sentiment from people who have never been around, much less, fired a gun themselves.
 I personally support MUCH stronger gun control.
 But when I think about guns, it brings me back to a childhood in Texas and I have to admit – it’s not that simple.

 Growing up, shooting a gun seemed like a natural rite of passage.
 In suburban Houston, where I spent most of my childhood, all the boys had BB guns.
 I got mine for Christmas before I turned seven.
 Our BB guns were a source of play.